Cloudlock/marshmallow/docs/quickstart.rst

 Serializing Objects ("Dumping")
 -------------------------------

-Serialize objects by passing them to your schema's :meth:`dump <marshmallow.Schema.dump>` method, which returns the formatted result (as well as a dictionary of validation errors, which we'll :ref:`revisit later <validation>`).
+Serialize objects by passing them to your schema's :meth:`dump <marshmallow2.Schema.dump>` method, which returns the formatted result (as well as a dictionary of validation errors, which we'll :ref:`revisit later <validation>`).

 .. code-block:: python

-    from marshmallow import pprint
+    from marshmallow2 import pprint

     user = User(name="Monty", email="monty@python.org")
     schema = UserSchema()